brendondalaba/tldr-bible/src/content/bible/49-ephesians.md

 group: 'Letters'
 ---

-# Ephesians
-*The God Who Unites Heaven and Earth*

-> “For we are His workmanship, created in Christ Jesus for good works.” — **Ephesians 2:10**

-Ephesians lifts our eyes from earthly struggles to eternal realities.
-It reminds us that the Christian life starts not with what we do, but with what God has already done.
-We are blessed, chosen, forgiven, and sealed in Christ — called to walk in unity, love, and spiritual power.

----

 ## Overview
 Written while Paul was imprisoned in Rome, Ephesians is a circular letter meant to strengthen churches across Asia Minor.
 It’s divided into two main parts: **what God has done for us (chapters 1–3)** and **how we should live in response (chapters 4–6)**.